What situation should you migrate Windows 7 to SSD?

 Step 11: Click Use the latest available system image(recommended).
 And then click next to complete the restore process.
 Reboot the system and you’ll find that you have migrated Windows 7 from HDD to SSD.

-You may think this method is too complicated and a little time-consuming.
-However, compared with fresh install, the advantage of this method is that you do not have to reinstall Windows.
+Compared with fresh install, the advantage of this method is that you do not have to reinstall Windows.
 Fresh install does not include the previous operating system, applications, or data files.
 For this reason, actually, you saved much time because you kept the operating system, applications, or data files with this method.

 An easier way to migrate Windows 7 to SSD with a third party software